softpano/pythonizer/readme.md

 Aug 17, 2020: Version 0.3 was uploaded.
 Changes since version 0.2: default version of Python used is now version 3.8; option -p allows to set version 2 if you still need generation for Python 2.7 (more constructs will be untranslatable).
 See user guide for details.

 Aug 05, 2020: Version 0.2 was uploaded.
-Initial version.
+The initial version.

+#### Example of translation

 Here is an fragment of translation of pre-pythonizer.pl which exists in this repositorory.
-It demostrates how thecurrent version if pythonizer performs:
+It demostrates how the current version performs on "sysadmin"/"text processing" subset of Perl:

-#### Example of translation

 ```Perl
    ... ... ...